ttran9/comp-build-frontend/README.md

 # Comp-Build-FrontEnd

+- Demo

+  - A running demo can be seen [here](https://www.compbuild.toddtran.com/)
+  - Currently this is running on a Linode Ubuntu VM.
+    - This was previously hosted on an AWS EC2 instance.

 - This will house the code for the frontend.

   - I have decided to split the app up into individual repositories as this would be more practical instead of using webpack to compress the front end and running it from a deployed Java back-end.